bertofurth/Seagate-Central-Debian/README.md

 * Establish an ssh connection to the unit (username "sc", default pw "SCDebian2022")
 * Elevate to root with the "su -" command (root default pw "SCDebian2022")
 * Perform system customization (passwords, hostname, timezone etc)
-* Optional - Format and mount the large Data partition
+* Optional - Migrate to a 4K kernel then re-format the large Data partition
 * Cleanup
 * Perform any other desired customizations